KatherineMichel/portfolio/doc/2024-recap.md

 ### New Furnishings

-After leasing furnishings for my apartment for a couple of years, I stopped the lease and picked out my own.
+After leasing furnishings for my apartment for a couple of years, I stopped the lease and started picking out my own.

 I couldn't resist buying a Ruggable Patchwork Boho rug on Black Friday.
 I like the multi-colors and warm, relaxing look, and it's washable.